telatin/covtobed/paper/paper.md

 # Code (structure and dependencies)

-The code of `covtobed` has been designed in an Object Oriented Programming paradigm, with an *Output* class used to print the output lines, and *Coverage* and *Alignments* data structures.
+The code of `covtobed` is an Object Oriented, including an *Input* class handling reading and filtering of alignments and an *Output* class handling coverage filtering and writing in different formats.
+The main algorithm is based on a *priority_queue* from the standard library and is both fast and memory efficient.

 `covtobed` relies on  `libbamtools` [@bamtools] for BAM file parsing, and `cpp-optparse` [@opt] for command line option parsing.